maratb887-max/WRO-Future-Engineers-2026-ev3/README.md

 Introduction:
 ====
-We are a team cybercrafters participating in WRO Future Engineers 2026.
+We are a team Nishtyak participating in WRO Future Engineers 2026.
 Our team members are Marat Beksultan and Sadyrov Aryn.
 Project Vision:
 Our team focused on developing an autonomous mobile robot capable of high-speed navigation and precise obstacle avoidance.
 The primary objective was to create a robust system that combines mechanical stability with an advanced software architecture to handle the dynamic challenges of the WRO competition.